glenningram/glenningram.github.io/index.md

 ![MuseumFire3D](https://glenningram.github.io/assets/img/3DFlagstaffMap.jpg)
 #### Museum Fire and Flood, 3D Map, 2021

-A collection of map elements were combined into a single poster.
+A number of different map elements related to the events were combined into a single poster - including the 3D map, topo map, and fire and flood maps.

 ![MuseumFirePoster](https://glenningram.github.io/assets/img/MuseumFloodAndFire.jpg)
 #### Museum Fire and Flood, Poster Map, 2021